vocdoni/davinci-node/api/README.md

     "censusURI": "string"
   },
-  "voteCount": "bigintStr", // Total number of votes cast in the process "voteOverwriteCount": "bigintStr", // Number of times voters changed their vote "isAcceptingVotes": "boolean", // Whether the Sequencer is currently accepting votes for this process
+  "voteCount": "bigintStr", // Total number of votes cast in the process "voteOverwrittenCount": "bigintStr", // Number of times voters changed their vote "isAcceptingVotes": "boolean", // Whether the Sequencer is currently accepting votes for this process

   "sequencerStats": { // Stats about the Sequencer runing the API (not the whole network)